circleci/circleci-docs/jekyll/_ccie/cloudwatch.md

 ---

-_NOTE: CloudWatch does not currently work to monitor OS X containers_
+_NOTE: CloudWatch does not currently work to monitor macOS containers_

 ## Enabling